Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Proofs of Main Results

-where $\Gamma_1^{(k)} > 0$ is a scalar.
-The above condition requires the step size $\alpha^{(k)}$ to be lower-bounded, which is something we want to avoid.
-Thus, if the right-hand side of the inequality is non-positive, this condition only requires us to choose a non-negative value for the step size, which is sensible.
+where $\Gamma_0^{(k)} \geq 1$ and $\Gamma_1^{(k)} > 0$ are scalars.
+The above condition requires the learning rate $\alpha^{(k)}$ to be lower-bounded, which is something we want to avoid.
+Thus, if the right-hand side of the inequality is non-positive, this condition only requires us to choose a non-negative value for the learning rate, which is sensible.
 So, we have